 If you're an urban or suburban chicken farmer, there's a chance you may consider your egg-producing, feathered friends family.
 You may have even given your chickens names, and you certainly care about them deeply.
 But do you cuddle and kiss them?

-So far in 2017, at least 1,120 people in 48 states have contracted salmonella poisoning from contact with backyard chickens, according to the Centers for Disease Control and Prevention (CDC), and more than 200 were hospitalized.
-"This year saw the largest number of illnesses linked to contact with backyard poultry ever recorded," according to the CDC.
-"These outbreaks are a reminder to follow steps to keep your family healthy while enjoying your backyard flock."
+So far in 2018, at least 212 people in 44 states have contracted salmonella poisoning from contact with backyard chickens, according to the Centers for Disease Control and Prevention (CDC).
+Two people have died from the infection and 175 have been hospitalized.

 The outbreak of salmonella can be traced back to chicks, ducklings and other poultry from multiple hatcheries in several states.
 People who have gotten birds that began life in these hatcheries are getting sick after close contact with the birds.
 However, the CDC notes, all live poultry can carry salmonella bacteria, regardless of where they were purchased and even if they look healthy and clean.

 Of course, not all of those who have gotten ill have kissed their chickens.
 Any human contact with an infected bird can lead to illness.
 The CDC explains how:

 People become infected with Salmonella when they put their hands or other things that have been in contact with feces in or around their mouth.
 Young children are especially at risk for illness because their immune systems are still developing and because they are more likely than others to put their fingers or other items into their mouths.
 It is important to wash hands immediately after touching poultry or anything in the area where they live and roam, because the germs on your hands can easily spread to other people or things.

 To minimize the risk of salmonella poisoning from live poultry, the CDC recommends always assuming that contamination can happen and recommends the following: